SOliv1/ms-cook-corner/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment
+### Cloning a repository to GitHub Desktop
+I cloned one of my Flask mini projects to deploy locally on GitHub desktop.
+On GitHub, I navigate to the main page of the repository.
+Under my repository name, I click to clone my repository in Desktop.
+I follow the prompts in GitHub Desktop to complete the clone.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

 Different values for environment variables (Heroku Config Vars)?
 Different configuration files?

+###bugs
+While I was trying to connect sensitive info from my flask app into a env.py file, I got the following error:

+Traceback (most recent call last):
+  File "/workspace/qc-metrics-analyser-4/app.py", line 7, in <module>
+    import env
+  File "/workspace/qc-metrics-analyser-4/env.py", line 6, in <module>
+    os.environ.get["MONGO_URI"] = "mongodb+srv://seqMetRoot:dbconnection"
+TypeError: 'method' object does not support item assignment

+I managed to fix my problem with my env.py file.
+I was incorrectly using the get method. os.environ.get["MONGO_URI"] should have been os.environ["MONGO_URI"] .

 Separate git branch?
 In addition, if it is not obvious, you should also describe how to run your code locally.